NBeeCC/NIJI-EN-OSRP-GUIDE/README.md

-# NIJI-EN-RP-GUIDE
+# NIJISANJI EN Resource Pack Installation Guide

-NIJISANJI EN Resource Pack Installation Guide
+There are 2 ways to install this pack for it to work properly.
+The first is an Optifine Install, which is a simple easy method for those new to modded Minecraft, and the second a Fabric Install for those who use other mods or don't like Optifine.
+We recommend using Optifine!

 ## Optifine Installation (Easy)